undergroundpost/obsidian-auto-tagger/README.md

 - **Consistency**: By analyzing your entire vault's existing tags, it maintains a cohesive tagging system
 - **Reduced Cognitive Load**: No need to stop and think about appropriate tags while writing
 - **Improved Discoverability**: Better tagging means your notes are easier to find later
-- **Time-Saving**: Automatically processes new notes while you sleep
+- **Time-Saving**: Automatically processes new and modified notes intelligently
 - **Knowledge Connections**: Good tags help reveal connections between seemingly unrelated notes
+- **Scalable**: Batch processing handles large vaults efficiently

-The script is especially useful as part of a daily note-taking workflow.
-Run it as a nightly cron job, and each morning your new notes will be properly tagged and ready for reference.
+The script is especially useful as part of a regular note-taking workflow.
+It can run frequently without wasting resources, as it only processes files that need attention.

+## How It Works

+The script uses an intelligent processing system:

+1. **Never Processed**: Files without a `processed` timestamp in their frontmatter are automatically processed
+2. **Modified Since Processing**: Files modified after their last processing timestamp are reprocessed (with a 15-minute cooldown to prevent rapid reprocessing)
+3. **Ignore Buffer**: Files processed within the last 15 minutes are always included to handle edge cases
+4. **Batch Support**: Large numbers of files can be processed in configurable batches to avoid overwhelming the AI service

+This approach ensures notes get tagged when needed without unnecessary reprocessing.

 ## Requirements